 SEAN CHRISTOPHER LEWIS’ can be heard as a commentator on NPR’S This American Life.
-His work as a playwright, solo performer, director and actor have won the Kennedy Center’s Rosa Parks Award, the 2010 National New Play Network’s Smith Prize, the NEA Voices in Community Award, a Puffin Foundation Artists Award, a Barrymore Award from the Theatre Alliance of Greater Philadelphia, a Central Ohio Critic’s Circle Citation for Best Touring Production, a Central Ohio Critic’s Circle Citation for Best New Work, a National Performance Network Creation Fund Grant, the William Inge Fellowship, the NNNPN Emerging Playwright Residency, the Rick Graf Award from the Iowa Human Rights Commission and three Acclaim Awards from the Cincinnati Critic’s Awards.
+His work as a playwright, solo performer, director and actor have won the Kennedy Center’s Rosa Parks Award, the National New Play Network’s Smith Prize, the NEA Voices in Community Award, a Puffin Foundation Artists Award, a Barrymore Award from the Theatre Alliance of Greater Philadelphia, a Central Ohio Critic’s Circle Citation for Best Touring Production, a Central Ohio Critic’s Circle Citation for Best New Work, a National Performance Network Creation Fund Grant, the William Inge Fellowship, the NNNPN Emerging Playwright Residency, the Rick Graf Award from the Iowa Human Rights Commission and three Acclaim Awards from the Cincinnati Critic’s Awards.
 He has also been nominated for the Horton Foote Playwriting Prize, the Tom Murrin Performance Award, the Fox Actor’s Fellowship and the Princess Grace Theatre Fellowship.
 He served as National New Play Network Emerging Playwright in Residence at Interact Theatre in Philly and as Playwright in Residence at the William Inge Arts Center in Independence, Kansas.